ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 * Delete the application from the [{{site.data.keyword.containershort_notm}}](https://{DomainName}/kubernetes/catalog/cluster).
 * Delete the image from the [{{site.data.keyword.registryshort_notm}}](https://{DomainName}/kubernetes/catalog/registry).
 * Delete the [{{site.data.keyword.cdn_full}} service](https://{DomainName}/classic/network/cdn).
-* Delete the CNAME record and the zone from [IBM Domain Name Service](https://{DomainName}/classic/network/dns/forwardzones) if you were using the service.

 ## Related content
 {: #dynamic-content-cdn-10}